tacoinfra/kiln/docs/distros/virtualmachine.md

 ## Running VM / Kiln

-- After successful import, run the "Kiln VM" by clicking the "Start"/ "Normal Start" button on menu
+- After successful import, run the "Kiln VM" by clicking the "Start" / "Normal Start" button on menu

 - Once the VM is running, Kiln will run automatically.
-Open http://localhost:8000 from the browser (Firefox) in the VM to access Kiln.
+  You can use the browser (Firefox) in the VM to access Kiln by opening http://localhost:8000, but it is recommended that you use the browser of the host OS as described below.

 ## Using host browser

-Using the browser inside the VM can slowdown the VM considerably, and affect the performance of the node and baker.
+Using the browser inside the VM can slow down the VM considerably, and affect the performance of the node and baker.
 Therefore it is recommended to use the browser of the host operating system to operate Kiln.

 To use the host browser you need to change the network settings of the VM to expose the port `8000`